Arbitrage Betting: Is Risk-Free Sports Betting For Real?

 In this article, we’ll stick to talking about two-way markets, like betting on the moneyline, totals, or against the spread.
 In each of these bets, there are only two possible outcomes.
 Read on to find out how arbitrage betting is possible, how to spot opportunities, and the best ways to calculate your stake size to maximize profits.

 What Is Arbitrage Betting?

 Arbitrage betting is all about spotting inefficiencies in the betting marketplace in order to guarantee profits.
 When bookmakers assign odds and probabilities to specific events, it’s not an exact science.
-There is natural variance between sportsbooks due to the human element which is always present when odds are created.
+There is a natural variance between sportsbooks because the human element always present and never perfect when odds are created.

 Successful arbitrage betting is capitalizing on different odds on the same event at two or more different sportsbooks.
 Once you successfully recognize discrepancies in odds across different sportsbooks, you can wager on every possible outcome of a game in such a way that guarantees you a profit, no matter what!

 Arbitrage betting is, technically, a form of hedging.
-While hedging requires taking an offsetting position later on (to either guarantee a profit or reduce risk), an arbitrage bet is when you bet on all prospective outcomes at the same time.
+While hedging requires taking an offsetting position later on (to either guarantee a profit or reduce risk), an arbitrage bet involves bet on all prospective outcomes at the same time.